dbdahl/shrinkage-partition-paper-scripts/README.md

 Steps:

-+ Clone the Git repository at https://github.com/dbdahl/shrinkage-partition-paper-scripts.
++ Download the paper's supplementary material.
 + Sort the scripts whose file names start with 4 digits, e.g. '0010-clean.R', '0014-jobs-ols', ..., '0230-summarize-simulation.R'
 + Run each script, in numerical order.
     + Scripts whose names end in '.R' should be run by R using, e.g., 'R CMD BATCH 0010-clean.R'.